Digital-Forge/AkademiaDotNet/README.md

 # AkademiaDotNet
-They are housework in the week of training
+They are homework in the week of training